OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   **Searches and commands**.
 We collect your searches and commands to provide, improve, and develop Cortana and other products.
 Your Bing search queries and the Search Suggestion feature, even if Cortana does the searching for you, are treated like any other Bing search queries and are used as described in the Bing section of this privacy statement.
 *   **Device and usage data**.
 We collect information about your device as well as the hardware and software you use.
 For example, Cortana can access data about your device and how you use it.
 For instance, Cortana can determine if Bluetooth is on, whether you’ve locked your screen, your alarm settings, and which apps you install and use.

 If you sign in with your Microsoft account, you can enable Cortana to perform additional tasks and to provide personalized experiences and suggestions.
-Cortana can process the demographic data (such as your age, postal code, and gender) associated with your Microsoft account and data collected through other Microsoft services to provide personalized suggestions.
-For example, Cortana uses data collected by the Sports app to automatically display information about the teams you follow.
+Cortana can process the demographic data (such as your age, address, and gender) associated with your Microsoft account and data collected through other Microsoft services to provide personalized suggestions.
+For example, Cortana may send you a time to leave notification based on your schedule and address.
 Cortana also learns your favorite places from the Microsoft Maps app, and what you view and purchase in Microsoft Store to improve suggestions.
 Your interests in the Cortana Notebook can be used by other Microsoft services, such as Bing or MSN, to customize your interests, preferences, and favorites in those experiences as well.

 When you sign in to Cortana, in addition to the information described above, we also collect: